palozano/near-sffl/docs/docs/design/overview.md

 ### Ethereum

-SFFL's is enabled to provide the fast finality guarantees by leveraging the architecture of EigenLayer \_Actively _Valildated Service_.
+SFFL's is enabled to provide the fast finality guarantees by leveraging the architecture of EigenLayer _Actively Validated Service_.
 EigenLayer AVS allows the coordination of validators in distributed network towards a common goal.
 EigenLayer allows validators to reuse Ethereum stake as the mechanism for incentivization.